/ Reference / Songs.hz

 Hid Handler

 Hid stands for "Human Interface Device" and most computers have a least two of these - a keyboard and a mouse.
 A performance environment may support general Hid devices (like arduinos, joysticks, etc) or support no Hid devices at all.
-Hz version 1 supports keyboard and mouse events and generates these events only when the mouse/keyboard focus targets the sandbox window.
+Hz version 1 supports keyboard and mouse events and generates these events only when the mouse/keyboard focus targets its Sandbox window.

-These special functions are available within HID handlers.
+These special functions are available within MIDI handlers as governed by the Handler's SignalFamily:Hid configuration.

 HidFilter(hidEvent, ...) events that don't match hidEvent return from handler.

-When HidFilter encounters tuple in the filter parameters it is interpretted as a range for mouse coordinate normalization.
+When HidFilter encounters list in the filter parameters it is interpreted as a range for mouse coordinate normalization.

 These special variables are available within Hid handlers.